 How much power do you want?
 And what is your budget?

-For me, I will pick Honda EU7000iAT1 7000 Watt Portable Generator as the best one mainly for four reasons:
+For me, I will pick Honda EU2200iTAG 2200 Watt Inverter Generator (With CO-MINDER) as the best one mainly for four reasons:

 - It is super quiet.
 I don’t want to disturb my neighbors unless I live in a rural area.